cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 party.

-FROST assumes the selection of participants, including the dealer, signer, and coordinator are all chosen external to the protocol.
+FROST assumes the selection of participants, including the dealer, signer, and Coordinator are all chosen external to the protocol.

 FROST consists of two protocols: key generation and threshold signing.
 These are briefly described in the following sections.
 This specification only covers